-Hiring a certified technician to check the home’s heating, ventilation, and air conditioning system is a great way to save energy and money for the long run.
+Hiring a certified technician to check the home’s heating, ventilation, and air conditioning system is a great way to save electricity and money for the long run.
 The process involves checking airflow and filters, and treating any components that improve the overall efficiency of the system.
 The expense of hiring an inspector is offset by the amount of money you will save on your utility costs each month.
-Even the simple act of fixing leaking ducts can save electricity and up to 20% on your utility bill.
+Even the simple act of fixing leaking ducts can save electricity and up to 20% on your utility bills.
 Inspections are also advantageous because technicians can catch otherwise undetected problems that would have cost a large sum of money down the road.

 2. Choose the right power.

 Energy Star is an EPA program that uses energy efficiency to protect the environment while also helping individuals and businesses reduce costs.
 To aid in these efforts, Energy Star has published guidelines for homeowners to promote optimal conditions in the home for efficiency and saving electricity and money.
 Consult these guidelines of how to save electricity when deciding how powerful your heating or air conditioning unit needs to be.
 A unit that is too powerful will use more energy than you need, wasting your money.
 It will also be less effective at controlling humidity.